John Douglas (Queensland politician): Later life

 In 1865 Augustus Charles Gregory, Maurice Charles O'Connell and Douglas applied for a special grant of land to erect a Masonic Hall in Brisbane.
 This was granted on 15 January 1865.

+In 1882 he was elected president of Brisbane's Johnsonian Club.

 He was for some time on the literary staff of the Brisbane Courier, and in 1885 was appointed government resident and magistrate at Thursday Island.
 After the death of Sir Peter Scratchley in December 1885 Douglas acted as special commissioner for the protectorate of British New Guinea for nearly three years (1886–88), and showed tact and ability in his dealings with the local inhabitants.

 In 1888 Douglas returned to his old position on Thursday Island.
-He visited England in 1902 and on his return continued his work until his death.
+In 1890 he was one of the organisers of the rescue of survivors from RMS Quetta.
+He visited England in 1902, and on his return continued his work until his death.

 Port Douglas is named in his honour.

 Personal life

 Douglas was married twice, first on 22 January 1861 to Mary Ann, daughter of the Rev. William West Simpson, who was killed in a carriage accident 23 November 1876, and for the second time in 1877 to Sarah, daughter of Michael Hickey, with whom he had four sons: